-- Cook the whole sweet potatoes by covering with water and simmering at a medium temperature.
+Cook the yams by covering with water and simmering at a medium temperature.

-- Once cool enough to touch, remove the peels and cut the potatoes in half lengthwise.
+Once cool enough to touch, remove the peels and slice the yams to your preferred size.

-- Heat the butter or oil in a skillet or frying pan.
+Heat the butter or oil in a skillet or frying pan.
 Add maple syrup and stir.
-Add ½ to ¾ cups of water and bring to a boil.
+Add ½ to cup of water and bring to a boil.

-- Lay sweet potato halves in syrup and cook slowly, using a metal spatula to turn halves so both sides brown evenly.
+Lay yam slices in syrup and cook slowly, using a metal spatula to turn so both sides brown evenly.